Your First Tournament

 Entering the Tournament

 You could enter your first tournament with a fellow club member - that way you can be sure of at least one familiar face!
 If you are not confident of going it alone, you may prefer to enter a doubles tournament.
 This allows you to have a more experienced player to guide you through the event.
 Check whether you need to enter as a pair or whether the manager will find a partner for you.

-Once the fixtures book has been published, online entry is available for most tournaments, but for tournaments at clubs not participating in the system, you should submit a Tournament Entry Form to the relevant tournament secretary.
+Online entry is available for most tournaments, but for those at clubs not participating in the system, you should submit a Tournament Entry Form to the relevant Tournament Secretary.